“”

 Being Proactive About Your Health Shouldn’t Be This Hard

 I’m currently three months overdue for a breast MRI.
-Not because I forgot or decided to live dangerously, but because staying ahead of your health sometimes feels like it requires a level of coordination usually reserved for being the maid of honor at your best friend’s way too over-the-top wedding.
+Not because I forgot or decided to live dangerously, but because staying on top of your health sometimes feels like it requires a level of coordination usually reserved for being the maid of honor at your best friend’s way too over-the-top wedding.

 I’m almost 37, which sounds reassuring until you add that I have an ATM gene mutation that puts me at about a 20% lifetime risk of breast cancer.
 Preventive screening isn’t optional for me; it’s the plan.
 Or at least, it’s the plan on paper.